Introduction / History

 What Are Their Beliefs?

 The large majority of Tadvi practice Hinduism, the ancient religion of India.
 They worship and serve the gods of the Hindu pantheon.
 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
 The Tadvi visit Hindu shrines and offer prayers, food, flowers, and incense to their gods in hopes of gaining protection and benefits.
 They do not have a personal or familial relationship with their gods as Christians do.
 There are many forms of Hinduism, each with its own deities and beliefs.
 Along with Hinduism, the Tadvi believe that spirits inhabit the objects of nature.
 The Tadvi believe that they must appease these evil spirits.
 The main yearly holidays of the Tadvi people are Holi, the festival of colors and the start of spring, Diwali, the festival of lights, Navratri, the celebration of autumn and Rama Navami, Rama's birthday.
 The caste system divides Hindus into four main categories.
-Dalits and tribal peoples are outside of the caste system.
+The lowest communities are outside of the caste system.
 As a tribal people, the Tadvi are deemed outside the caste system and given low status.

 What Are Their Needs?